glfw/glfw/README.md

   (#235,#439,#677,#845,#898)
 - Added `glfwRequestWindowAttention` function for requesting attention from the user (#732,#988)
+- Added `glfwDragWindow` function for starting a drag operation on a window (#987)
+- Added `glfwResizeWindow` function for starting a resize operation on a window (#923)
 - Added `glfwGetKeyScancode` function that allows retrieving platform dependent scancodes for keys (#830)
 - Added `glfwSetWindowMaximizeCallback` and `GLFWwindowmaximizefun` for